tradecloud/tradecloud-docs-api-v2/api/tools/postman.md

 With Postman you can easily send a request to the API once you've obtained your [Authorization Token](postman.md#getting-a-token-using-postman):

-1. Open one of the requests in the "Tradecloud Buyer Demo" collection.
+1. Open one of the requests in the "Tradecloud Demo" collection.
 2. In the **Authorization** tab:
    1. Set the Type to **Bearer Token**.
    2. Paste your Authorization Token in the **Token** field.
 3. Check the body of your request and change the request data where needed.
+Make sure that you follow the OpenAPI specs linked in the Postman request description (see screenshot).
 4. Send!

-Want to perform a different API operation?
-You can easily add new requests to the collection.
-Always make sure that you check the following elements against [our OpenAPI Specs](https://api.accp.tradecloud1.com/) before sending the request:

-* HTTP Method

-* Request URL

-* Authorization

-* Request Body

 ![Set the Authorization Token](../../.gitbook/assets/postman-issue-1.png)